appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 Ensuring human-in-the-loop approval mitigates the risk of rogue actions, preventing the agent from autonomously executing destructive or unauthorized commands.

+Consent prompting must also be managed to avoid **consent/approval fatigue** — habituation from an excessive volume of prompts that leads users to approve reflexively (the concern deferred from AI Tool Specification §9.2).
+Because per-action consent for Sensitive Actions necessarily increases prompt frequency, the Agent limits fatigue by (a) reserving mandatory consent for Sensitive Actions rather than routine tool calls, and (b) making each prompt specific and distinguishable — clearly stating the action and its exact parameters — so users can tell consequential requests apart from routine ones.
+This is a deliberate trade-off: per-action consent is retained for its security value, and fatigue is mitigated by bounding prompt volume and improving prompt quality rather than by weakening the per-action guarantee.

 ### 2.2.1 Testing for Over-Reliance on AI (AITG-APP-13)

 #### Evidence